Rustin170506/ticdc.slide/slides.md

 </style>

 <!--
-The sink is responsible for sending data to the downstream.
+Sink.
 We can send the data to MySQL/TiDB or Kafka.

 We can use the official MySQL driver to send the data to MySQL/TiDB.
+It's very convenient.

-We can use the Sarama to produce the data to Kafka.
+We can use the Sarama as a producer to produce the data to Kafka.

 We also have a S3 sink.
 But it is not ready yet.
 We will release it in the next version.
 -->